futoin/specs/draft/ftn3_iface_definition.md

     *Must be generated only on Executor side*.
 * **InternalError** - unexpected internal error on Executor side, including internal CommErrors.
     *Must be generated only on Executor side*.
-* **InvokerError** - unexpected internal error on Invoker side, not realted to CommErrors.
+* **InvokerError** - unexpected internal error on Invoker side, not related to CommErrors.
     *Must be generated only on Invoker side*.
 * **InvalidRequest** - invalid data is passed as FutoIn request.
     *Must be generated only on Executor side*.